urilivshits/pageinference/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Technical Implementation

+### Tool Calls and Sequential API Requests
+For models with web search capabilities, the extension implements a sequential API call pattern:

+1. First API call: The model may respond with tool calls (e.g., web search requests)
+2. Tool execution: The extension processes these tool calls
+3. Follow-up API call: The results are sent back to the model for a complete answer

+This architecture ensures that responses are comprehensive even when they require external information not present on the current page.